jhawgs/TourKC/README.md

 Images appearing in the application are used under the ***Creative Commons*** license.

-The OpenWeatherMap API was used in TourKC.
+The OpenWeatherMap API was used in TourKC consistent with all agreements and licenses.

 The application was built, using a tutorial from **Apple** as a starting point.
 Significant modifications were made to the code and accompanying data.